kulla/ansible-role-taskwarrior/README.md

 # (This variable defaults to the value of the variable "ansible_user_id")
 taskwarrior_user_id: "{{ ansible_user_id }}"

-# True, iff hourly cronjob for syncing shall be configured
+# Set to true, if a hourly cronjob for syncing shall be configured
 taskwarrior_cronjob_sync:

 # Configuration for taskwarrior
 taskwarrior_configuration:

+# Name of taskserver's certificate (taskd.ca)
+taskwarrior_server_certificate:

+# Name of client's certifiacte (taskd.certificate)
+taskwarrior_client_certificate:

+# Name of client's key (taskd.key)
+taskwarrior_client_key:
 ```

 There can find more variables for a more specialized configuration in [`defaults/main.yml`](defaults/main.yml).
 Normally you will not need to use these variables.